vijayraavi/MCW-Windows-Server-and-SQL-Server-2008-R2-End-of-Support-Planning/WDS/Whiteboard design session trainer guide - Windows and SQL Server 2008 EOS.md

 -  **SQL Server Upgrades and Migrations**: Provide Fabrikam with detailed migration steps.
 At a minimum, your steps should cover the following scenarios:

     a.
-How will on-premises SQL Servers that will be migrated to Azure virtual machines be migrated?
+How SQL Servers that will be migrated to Azure virtual machines be migrated?

     b.
-How will on-premises SQL databases that will be migrated to Azure SQL Database be migrated?

-    c.
-How will on-premises SQL databases that will be migrated to Azure SQL Database Managed Instances be migrated?
+How SQL databases that will be migrated to Azure SQL Database and Azure SQL Database Managed Instances be migrated?

 -  **Diagram the solution**